HaxeFlixel/haxeflixel.com/README.md

 Everything you need should be installed with `npm install`.
 Using VSCode you can also install the [recommended extensions](.vscode/extensions.jsonc) for automatic formatting (on file save).
 However all workflows should be entirely usable via CLI.

+### `content/_static`

+All static files (usually / mostly images) get copied to the root directory of the site with their directory info kept in-tact.
+So `content/_static/images/` will turn to `out/images`, and should be referenced from the site with just `/images/`.

+## Helpful commands

 ### `npm run start`

 Running `npm run start` will start up the eleventy site and the sass .scss, and will reload on changes.